michal-h21/make4ht/README.md

 `title_query`

-:  CSS selector for selecting all elements that contain section ID attribute.
+:  CSS selector for selecting all elements that contain the section ID attribute.

 `toc_levels`

-:  table containing hierarchy of classes used in TOC
+:  table containing a hierarchy of classes used in TOC

 Default values: